-(Photo Courtesy of Patrick Jackson)
+(Photo Courtesy of William "Bill" Caise)

 Casarae has served in various capacities in academia most notably as scholar-in-residence for Black Thought Collective at Purdue University's Black Cultural Center.
 In this position she served as advisor to undergraduate and graduate students interested in scholarly research in the African Diaspora.
-Under Ms. Gibson's leadership, Purdue students have presented their research at the National Council of Black Studies and Association for Black Cultural Centers.
+Under Dr. Gibson's leadership, Purdue students have presented their research at the National Council of Black Studies and Association for Black Culture Centers.
 Casarae also implemented a book reading series in 2012 (ongoing) which features leading scholars at Purdue giving presentations on the latest books in African American Studies.
 She has also taught English Composition for Purdue and Ivy-Tech Community College.